HalalBooking guide for halal-friendly holidays in Sarajevo

 The Emperor’s Mosque, also known as Careva Dzamija was the first mosque to be built after the Ottoman conquest of Bosnia in 1457.
 It was originally built of wood, but was subsequently destroyed and rebuilt in 1565.

-Ilidza is an attractive suburb of Sarajevo, which is also a good choice for a halal-friendly holiday.
-It is known for its beautiful natural environment so is perfect for those who want to get away from it all.
-Nearby is the public park, known as Vrelo Bosne, which is situated at the spring of the Bosna River.
+The attractive suburb of Ilidza is known for its beautiful natural environment and is host to the public park, known as Vrelo Bosne, which is situated at the spring of the Bosna River.
 It’s a lovely place to escape from the city and enjoy the beautiful natural scenery – if you don’t feel like walking, you can tour the park by horse and carriage.
-More info at official B&H tourism website.

 This museum is a poignant reminder of the period from 1992-1995, when Sarajevo was under siege by hostile Serb forces.
 During this time no one and nothing could get in or out of the city.
 In fact, this hand-dug tunnel was the only way to enter and exit the city.